mrousavy/react-native-blurhash/README.md

 ### Benchmarks

 All times are measured in milliseconds and represent exactly the minimum time it took to decode the image and render it.
 (Best out of 10).
-These tests were made with `decodeAsync={false}`, so keep in mind that the async decoder might add some time at first run because of the Thread start overhead. iOS tests were run on an **iPhone 11** Simulator, while Android tests were run on a **Pixel 3a**, both on the same **MacBook Pro 15" i9**.
+These tests were made with `decodeAsync={false}`, so keep in mind that the async decoder might add some time at first run because of the Thread start overhead. iOS tests were run on an **iPhone 11** Simulator, while Android tests were run on a **Pixel 3a** Emulator, both on the same **MacBook Pro 15" i9**.

 <table>
   <tr>